 While this theory sounds plausible, it is not supported by research.
-Alternatively, there are several studies that show a positive correlation between hand gripping activities and improved rotator cuff function (1-6).
+Alternatively, several studies show a positive correlation between hand-gripping activities and improved rotator cuff function (1-6).

 We’ll explore this further so you can implement the best strategies to maximize your arm care routine.